 From the beginning of the project, you should choose a reliable, practical program to manage the budgeting.
 The type of budgeting software you choose will depend on such things as the scale of the project, speed of the program, and risk of error.

 Accurate data is very crucial if you want to manage capital projects efficiently.
-To create a realistic budget and generate valuable reports, you need to have reliable information.
+To create a realistic budget and generate valuable reports, you need to gather reliable information.

-Trying to have too much detail will lead to too much time being spent in gathering information to make the budget, which may be outdated by the time the budget is finished.
-Moreover, too little detail will make the budget vague and therefore less useful.
+Trying to put in too much detail will result in too much time being spent in gathering information to make the budget, which may be outdated by the time the budget is finished.
+However, too little detail will make the budget vague and, therefore, less useful.
 The right optimal balance needs to be found.

 Below is an accounting example of Amazon’s capital expenditures in 2015, 2016, and 2017.

-Capital expenditure is money used to buy, improve, or extend the life of fixed assets in an organization that has a useful life one year or more.
+Capital expenditure is the money used to buy, improve, or extend the life of fixed assets in an organization, and with a useful life for one year or more.
 Such assets include things like property, equipment, and infrastructure.
-Capital expenditures usually take two forms: maintenance expenditures and expansion expenditures.
+Capital expenditures usually take two forms: acquisition expenditures and expansion expenditures.

 Due to their substantial initial costs, irreversibility, and long-term effects, capital expenditure decisions are very critical to an organization.
 Therefore, budgeting for capital expenditures ought to be carefully and efficiently planned and executed.

 Thank you for reading CFI’s guide to Capital Expenditures.
 To keep advancing your career, the additional CFI resources below will be useful: